Samantha-Preisig/conways-game-of-life/README.md

 Conway's Game of Life consists of a two-dimension grid of cells.
-Each cell is either alive or dead with eight neighbours Each neighbouring cell is either horizontal, vertical, or diagonally adjacent.
+Each cell is either alive or dead with eight neighbours.
+Each neighbouring cell is either horizontal, vertical, or diagonally adjacent.

 At each step in time (or tick/generation), the following transitions occur:
   1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.